tfcp68/yantrix/docs/integrations/200_redux.md

 };
 ```

-State of the RTK Slice is represented by the return value of an optional functional parameter:
+The State of the RTK Slice is represented by the return value of an optional functional parameter:

 ```typescript
 import { combineReducers, configureStore } from '@reduxjs/toolkit';